perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 ## You can view [my source code](https://github.com/perfectly-preserved-pie/larentals) on GitHub.
 The website is located at [https://wheretolive.la](https://wheretolive.la).

+### I recommend viewing the website on a device with a large screen (tablet, laptop, etc.).
+Mobile devices won't have a good UI experience (see the [Challenges section at the end)](https://github.com/perfectly-preserved-pie/perfectly-preserved-pie.github.io/edit/master/_posts/2022-11-25-wheretolivedotla.md#challenges).

+---

 I've been looking to move into a new place for a while now and have been amassing resources and websites that I can peruse through to find the right place.
 One of the moderators on [the /r/LArentals subreddit](https://www.reddit.com/r/LARentals/) posts [a spreadsheet](https://docs.google.com/spreadsheets/d/1gBLt73zziGg41IUS3FdqU4ddULWV5sFaSRawLyO5YyY/edit#gid=80625330) of new rental properties every week.